Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Act – A parting message is delivered to the target congregation, such as a reminder of the “Moral” of the prior speech, or some other vile message, before thanking them for coming and allowing them to depart.

 Everyone who arrived before the start of the Liturgy and remains until the end is considered a Follower of Lazarolth until the next Dawn if they have not already undergone Abandon Light.
 This does cause a Deadly Blasphemy sin in such targets, and if this puts them past their Depravity threshold infects them with an Obsession with Lazarolth of the appropriate severity.

 For targets who ingest a Soul Leech during this rite, the effects are extended to the end of the event.

 Further, any affected by this Rite that have Despair vomit black bile uncontrollably as the rite concludes, replacing the Despair state with the Miserable state.

 Create more intelligent undead to perform your bidding

 What do I give?
 I give freely of myself, and reward the intelligent with glory- if only they seek to truly understand and shy not from my words.
 Those who follow me will be elevated beyond their path, and given claws to grasp onto the pillars of heaven.

 Offering – The Cultist commands a Shambleman bound to them to kneel with their head bowed and their palms facing the night sky raised above their head.

-Offering – The Shambleman’s chest cavity is cut open, and their lungs are stuffed with myrrh before the Cultist sews them back up again.
+Offering – The Shambleman’s chest cavity is cut open, and their lungs are stuffed with a herb with the Addictive quality before the Cultist sews them back up again.

 Offering – The Shambleman is then commanded to turn its head towards the heavens.
 Night Malefic Ichor is rubbed into its eyes.